 Create licence-related artefacts (to ensure compliance).

-These are preceded by a number of preparatory activities and decisions, and should be followed by measures that ensure long-term, continuous licence management.
+These are preceded by a number of preparatory activities and decisions and should be followed by measures that ensure long-term, continuous licence management.
 Details of the preparation required for the process, the above steps, and ongoing licence management activities in GÉANT are provided in the following sections.
 (For further information about the four steps, see GÉANT’s Open Source Licensing and Compliance training [OSLC_Training].)